pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONtasks/readme.md

 The tasks ({\color{red}gray} headers) and sub-tasks (left), with specific assignments for the roles of task lead (middle) and expertise / analysis assistance (right).} \label{tab:NOTANONtasks}
 \end{NOTANONtasks}
 </code></pre>
-NOTE: You need to copy/paste ALL these lines into your document to render the LaTeX as intended.
-You <b>may</b> delete the lines starting with "%" (e.g., the commented-out lines) if you do not want them in your document, but the remaining lines need to be copy/pasted verbatim.
+NOTE: <mark>You need to copy/paste ALL these lines into your document to render the LaTeX as intended.</mark> You <b>may</b> delete the lines starting with "%" (e.g., the commented-out lines) if you do not want them in your document, but the remaining lines need to be copy/pasted verbatim.
 </li>
 <li><b>Customize appearance</b> [<i>do as many times as needed</i>]
 You can change column widths, column alignment, colors, font style using additional lines that are copy/pasted into your document.
 Specifically: